founa67/Samba_Restaurant_SQL_Analytics_Portfolio_Project/02_Data_Analytics_Phase/SQL_Solutions.md

 ORDER BY avg_ticket_euros DESC;
 ```

-**Expected output interpretation:** Average spend per transaction in each city for the latest year — helps assess customer value across regions.
+**Output interpretation:** Average spend per transaction in each city for the latest year — helps assess customer value across regions.

 ---